Interstellar travel: Generation ships

-A generation ship (or world ship) is a type of interstellar ark in which the crew that arrives at the destination is descended from those who started the journey.
+A generation ship is a type of interstellar ark in which the crew that arrives at the destination is descended from those who started the journey.
 Generation ships are not currently feasible because of the difficulty of constructing a ship of the enormous required scale and the great biological and sociological problems that life aboard such a ship raises.

 Suspended animation

 Scientists and writers have postulated various techniques for suspended animation.
 These include human hibernation and cryonic preservation.
 Although neither is currently practical, they offer the possibility of sleeper ships in which the passengers lie inert for the long duration of the voyage.

 Frozen embryos

 A robotic interstellar mission carrying some number of frozen early stage human embryos is another theoretical possibility.
 This method of space colonization requires, among other things, the development of an artificial uterus, the prior detection of a habitable terrestrial planet, and advances in the field of fully autonomous mobile robots and educational robots that would replace human parents.